...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 As Keshi sat alone with thoughts of IV tubes, hospital food trays, and vomit, the soft sound of gunfire and screaming caused him to turn and look at the TV.

-“Take it out!!
-You put them in my head, NOW TAKE THEM—”
+“So take it out!!
+You put it in my head, NOW TAKE IT—

 Suddenly—the whole building began to shake—the newscast cut out to an emergency broadcast screen with an IP code at the center.
 Above it, plain bold text read: